 New Trend: Food and Cocktail Pairing

-One of the biggest trends for 2016 is perfecting the art of food and drink pairing.
+One of the biggest trends for the future is perfecting the art of food and drink pairing.
 World Class bartender James Fowler tells us why he thinks this latest trend is one to get excited about!

 I have always been interested in the concept of food and drink being linked.
 With a background in cooking, it was in my nature to be curious about how one was simultaneously affected by the other.
 The scope for invention is vast.
 I’ve created cocktails for a wide variety of dishes - from plates of Spanish cured ham, to citrus marinated fish or even in a World Class Cocktail competition for a spiced slow cooked lamb shoulder dish as created by Jason Atherton.